greenonline/Making-music-on-the-BBC-computer/README.md

 150 IF Input$="C" PROCAxis:PROCAxis2
 ```

 Note that this omission is only in the OCR scan of the 1983 publication of the book.
 The 1984 publication shows this line correctly.
+Both of the disk images (from 8bs.com and stardot.org.uk) are correct.

 ### Line 2310